ambyyousaf23/Hamza_cv/README.md

 #### Card & HorizontalCard

-The cards are primarly used for the Project and the Blog components.
+The cards are primarily used for the Project and the Blog components.
 They include a picture, a title, and a description.

 ```html
 <HorizontalCard title="Card Title" img="imge_url" desc="Description" url="Link